 How to Tell If Someone Is Struggling Mentally or Emotionally

 People often have different symptoms when they struggle with emotional or mental health issues.
 While it’s possible for people to suffer from both at the same time, one is typically the underlying issue.
 However, how can they tell the difference?

 Regarding behavior, people who suffer mentally may withdraw from friends and family members.
 This makes it harder to understand their problems.
 People with emotional issues may struggle with healthy boundaries and might be codependent on their loved ones.

 If you suspect that someone you love is suffering mentally or emotionally, it’s vital to encourage them to seek treatment.
 Doing so can improve their overall health and lifestyle.

 Managing Both Mental and Emotional Health for Overall Well-being

 It’s important to manage both emotional and mental functions during rehab effectively.
 Doing so optimizes overall health and treats many problems such as:

-The best mental health facilities in NC understand the difference between emotional health vs mental health and know how to help both.
+Our mental health facilities in NC understand the difference between emotional health vs. mental health, and we know how to help both.
 The only way to truly help someone get over addiction and other mental health problems is to manage both.
-At Red Oak Recovery®, we understand this idea, which is why we offer both.
+At Red Oak Recovery, we understand this idea, which is why we offer both.

-We focus on providing treatment for young adults between the ages of 18 and 30.
-We also provide gender-specific treatment, which makes our facility a great choice for both men and women.
+We focus on providing treatment for young adult men between the ages of 18 and 25.
+We also provide gender-specific treatment, which makes our facility a great choice for the men we treat.
 Our treatment center has unique treatment programs that deal with their individual issues, including:

 - Dual diagnosis treatment